-ENG 529 STUDIES IN LITERARY BIOGRAPHY AND NON-FICTION (3)

-A study of the relationship of author and text in works of notable British and American writers.
-(Prerequisite graduate standing)
+ENG 529 STUDIES IN LITERARY BIOGRAPHY (3) A study of the relationship of author and text in the works of notable British and American writers.
+(Prerequisites: Graduate Standing)

-ENG 530 AFRICAN AMERICAN FICTION (3)

-An examination of the literary presentation of the passage from slavery to free personhood in selected texts of African American fiction, with a special concentration on rhetorical structure.
-(Prerequisite: graduate standing)
+ENG 530 AFRICAN AMERICAN SHORT FICTION (3) An examination of the presentation of the passage from slavery to free personhood in select texts of African American short fiction, with a special concentration on rhetorical structure.